shoui520/shoui520.github.io/docs/routine.md

 Here are some suggestions (but you can use anything you want):

 Love Live!
 (Any)
-Non non Biyori
+Non Non Biyori
 Kimetsu no Yaiba
-Koe no katachi
+Koe no Latachi
 Hotarubi no Mori e
 Toki wo Kakeru Shoujo
 Himouto!
 Umaru-chan